Ultra-High-Energy Cosmic Rays from Neutrino-Emitting Tidal Disruption Events: Modeling of individual TDE s

 \subsection{Expected composition of accelerated cosmic rays from progenitors}

-In order to accurately reproduce the UHECR data, a significant portion of the accelerated nuclei must be predominantly composed of nitrogen and silicon groups, or, in other words, have a medium to medium-heavy composition \citep{Aab:2017,2019ApJ...873...88H, Plotko_2023}.
-It is most natural to assume that these nuclei originate in the disrupted star and to identify their nuclear composition with the composition of the pre-disruption stellar matter.
-The latter is expected if there are no selection effects at play (favoring certain nuclear species over others) and if the black hole tidal forces do not change the composition of the stellar matter.
+In order to accurately replicate UHECR data, a significant portion of the accelerated nuclei must be predominantly from the nitrogen and silicon groups, i.e., have a medium to medium-heavy composition \citep{Aab:2017,2019ApJ...873...88H, Plotko_2023}.
+It is most natural to assume that these nuclei originate from the disrupted star and to identify their nuclear composition with the composition of the progenitor.
+That direct relationship is expected if there are no selection effects at play (e.g., favoring the acceleration of certain nuclear species over others) and if the black hole tidal forces do not change the composition of the stellar matter.
 Here, we consider several representative nuclear compositions motivated by the different types of disrupted stars.
 In particular, we examine main sequence stars (MS), ONeMg White Dwarfs (ONeMg-WD), CO White Dwarfs (CO-WD), Wolf-Rayet stars (WR), and red supergiants (RSG) (with composition averaged over their post-main-sequence lifetime), see \tableref{comptable}.
 MS, RSG, and WR stars have similar mass abundances, primarily consisting of H and He with small amounts of medium and heavy elements.
-On the other hand, CO and ONeMg-WD stars have mass abundances dominated by medium and heavy elements, making them historically more suitable for UHECRs \citep{Heinze:2019,Aab:2017}.
+On the other hand, CO and ONeMg-WD stars have mass abundances dominated by medium and heavy elements, making them historically more suitable for UHECRs.

-In this study, we chose the injected nuclear species motivated by stellar evolution \citep{leblanc2010introduction}: H, He, C, N, O, Na, Si, and Fe.
+In this study, we chose the injected nuclear composition motivated by stellar evolution \citep{leblanc2010introduction}: H, He, C, N, O, Na, Si, and Fe.
 Due to computation time restrictions and minimal impact on the final results, we couldn't include all possible elements, so the fractions of elements not selected were added to the closest nuclear isotope.
 For the composition of the injected CR ($f_i$), we consider two options.
-The first option involves a composition of injected CRs matching the mass abundance of the progenitor star (``Star Mass Abundance''). \pp{This assumption holds under specific conditions, such as having the same minimal Lorentz factor $\gamma_{\mathrm{min}}$ for all particles and a rigidity-dependent maximum energy ($E_{i,\mathrm{min}}= Z_{i} R_{\mathrm{max}}$).} In contrast, the second option treats the injected CR composition using free parameters, which are fit to data (``Fitted Composition Case'').
-The best-fit is then compared to the mass abundance of the chosen class of stars.
+The first option involves a composition of injected CRs matching the mass abundance.
+This assumption holds under specific conditions, such as having the same minimal Lorentz factor $\gamma_{\mathrm{min}}$ for all particles and a rigidity-dependent maximum energy ($E_{i,\mathrm{max}}= Z_{i} eR_{\mathrm{max}}$).
+In contrast, the second option treats the injected CR composition as a free parameter and compares it to the mass abundance of a chosen set of stars.